MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 ### Building Shape Grammar - Examples

-Note that the images below, except for the last one, show buildings without windows.
+Note that the images below, except for the last two, show buildings without windows.

 Low-density: